jtsagata/places-cli/Readme.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # places-cli
-A handy tool for your scripts to always get correct path names for known locations.
+A handy tool for your scripts to get correct path names from known locations or XDG directories.
-Sometimes the location is changed by either ENVIRONMENT variables, or by user localization.

 **NOTE**: The package name is `places-cli` and the binary name is just `places`.